noobCode-69/redux-typescript-boilerplate/README.md

 # Redux + Typescript

+# Let’s Talk about Redux.

 1. Redux Store is where all you data i.e state resides.
 2. Inside Redux Store is you Reducers , each reducer handle a bunch of states. i.e each reducer handle one or more states
 3. For each action we define type for that action.
 In single file define the type of all the actions.
 Here you can see , I have 4 actions (will have to add more) , and we are giving each of them a type.
 Don’t confuse,   it’s not the ts definition of Actions.
-It’s the type of Action or you can just say  a specific “id” of a Action .
-Each action have two properties : type and payload
+It’s the type of Action or you can just say  a specific “id” of a Action . **“**Each action have two properties : type and payload**”**

     ```jsx
     export enum ActionTypes {